RomanDeveloperAcc/first-task-solution/task_3/ReadME.md

 npm i

-2. To run the main file write:
+2. To run the server write:

 npm run start

-3. To run the server write:
+3. To run the server in dev mode use:

 npm run dev